marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Finished JavaScript challanges at FreeCodeCamp

 **Thoughts**: It seems I spent 4 days finishing this section, and probably not the most effective use my time since I get distracted easily.
 I still need a better understand of JavaScript by reading other resouces.

+### Day 10: Jan 13, 2017 Friday

+**Today's Progress**: Joining #301DaysOfCode and progressing onto FCC's Object Oriented and Functional Programming

+**Thoughts**: My thoughts are the same as I updated the readme.
+I'm taking up the challange to go from 100 to 301 Days Of Code, because ultimately I want to go beyond a Designer to Developer(well in anycase, a more well rounded Developer with a sense for Design, and UX/UI).